Joy, Trust, and Focus

 “Therefore do not worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
 For it is the Gentiles who strive for all these things; and indeed your heavenly Father knows that you need all these things.
 But strive first for the kingdom of God and his righteousness, and all these things will be given to you as well” (vv.31-33).

 Here we are getting to the heart of the matter.
 The reason Jesus was able to live in joyful trust in his heavenly Father was that he had made his heavenly Father’s priorities his own.
 And he challenges us to do the same.
 Seek the Kingdom of God, make it the number one value of your life, and God will respond by providing for you what you need to live.
 And what is the kingdom of God?
 The kingdom of God means God’s power and love at work through Jesus to heal the world and restore it to his original intention and plan.
 One day this plan will come to completion; every knee will bow to Jesus, and God’s reign of justice and peace will be established and will last forever.
-We’re challenged to focus on that vision, to work toward it even now, and to make it the number one value of our lives.
+Jesus challenges us to focus on that vision, to work toward it even now, and to make it the number one value of our lives.

 The nineteenth century missionary Amy Carmichael once wrote these words: ‘Only one life, ‘twill soon be past; only what’s done for God will last’.
 Of course, ‘done for God’ doesn’t necessarily mean ‘done for the Church’.
 God’s purposes for his world are far wider than the Church; they include building happy marriages and strong families and nurturing caring communities.
 They include working toward a world where everyone has enough and no one has too much, and a world in which future generations will still be able to enjoy the birds of the air and the lilies of the field as we do today.
 And they include the spread of the good news of Jesus with a call to everyone to become his disciples.